kuty22/Kafka-zookeeper-Server/README.md

 ## Introduction

+  #### Kafka:
+  Kafka® is used for building real-time data pipelines and streaming apps.
+It is horizontally scalable, fault-tolerant, wicked fast, and runs in production in thousands of companies.
   This is an example of kafka and zookeeper with docker.

+  #### Zookeeper:
+  ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
+All of these kinds of services are used in some form or another by distributed applications.
+Each time they are implemented there is a lot of work that goes into fixing the bugs and race conditions that are inevitable.
+Because of the difficulty of implementing these kinds of services, applications initially usually skimp on them ,which make them brittle in the presence of change and difficult to manage.
+Even when done correctly, different implementations of these services lead to management complexity when the applications are deployed.

   It use an external docker network to simplify the plugging of a module.

   The basic configuration haven't any topic.